 Adding a ground to your canvas will harmonise the colours in the final painting.
 Here, we’ve picked a warm colour to convey the hot summer’s day in the scene.
 It will also carry a warm feeling across the whole painting.

 If you want to accurately transfer the image onto the canvas, you can lightly draw a grid onto the board and copy from a gridded version of the original photo, as we have done here.
 There’s no need to put details in at this point, it’s just about defining the main shapes.
+Need a new canvas?
+Check out the best oil paint canvas options around.

 02. Block in one colour